Lean Coffee Facilitator’s Guide

 Facilitating the Session

-- Write the following words/phrases on three separate note cards or sticky notes: “To Do,” “Doing,” “Done” (or alternatively, “To Discuss,” “Discussing,” “Discussed”).
+- Write the following words/phrases on three separate note cards, Post-it notes, or boxes (if facilitating virtually): “To Do,” “Doing,” “Done” (or alternatively, “To Discuss,” “Discussing,” “Discussed”).

 - Lay the three cards out horizontally so that each one is at the top of its own column, with plenty of space between each.
 Note that this three-column arrangement is known as a Personal Kanban.